 The key for even the busiest people is to keep high-protein, nonperishable snacks on hand, like nuts, trail mixes, dried fruits, beef jerky and peanut butter packets.

 You should have at least some of these items put away at your desk, your car and in a purse or backpack.

 2. Prep food ahead of time.2 of 6

-Perhaps you've heard legends of those who meal prep for the week, but haven't gotten into the habit yourself.
+Perhaps you've heard legends of those who meal prep for the entire week on Sundays, but you haven't gotten into the habit yourself.
 Fear not!
 Meal prep can be as simple as chopping up veggies for that crockpot recipe you're going to make mid-week or setting up your snacks so that they're ready to grab and go.

 3. Savor your food.3 of 6

 Studies show that eating slower and more mindfully may help you lose weight, since you tend to feel less hungry after sitting down and savoring a meal versus scarfing it down while distracted.